-- 5. Relevance to the mission of the specific program (e.g., ASCR, BER, BES, FES, HEP, or NP) to which the application is submitted. - 6.
-Potential for leadership within the scientific community.
+5. Relevance to the mission of the specific program (e.g., ASCR, BER, BES, FES, HEP, or NP) to which the proposal is submitted.

+6. Potential for leadership within the scientific community.

-The evaluation process will include program policy factors such as the relevance of the proposed research to the terms of the FOA and the agency's programmatic needs.
+The evaluation process will include program policy factors such as the relevance of the proposed research to the terms of the announcement and the programmatic needs of the DOE Office of Science.
 Note that external peer reviewers are selected with regard to both their scientific expertise and the absence of conflict-of-interest issues.
-Both Federal and non-Federal reviewers may be used, and submission of an application constitutes agreement that this is acceptable to the investigator(s) and the submitting institution.
+Both Federal and non-Federal reviewers may be used, and submission of a proposal constitutes agreement that this is acceptable to the investigator and the submitting institution.

-The following questions will be posed to reviewers for each of the review criterion listed above:
+The following questions will be posed to reviewers for each of the review criteria listed above:

-1. Scientific and/or Technical Merit of the Project
+1. Scientific and/or Technical Merit of the Project.